SatelliteApplicationsCatapult/datacube-docker-images/README.md

-# Open Data Cube Core Docker image
+# Open Data Cube Core Docker images

+:warning: This repo is for development purposes only :warning:

 ## Dockerfile
 The provided [Dockerfile](Dockerfile) creates a Docker image with Open Data Cube Core v1.7 set up by means of Miniconda.